jordimarimon/ts-ast-parser/README.md

 **NOTE: This is still a work in progress**

-Simplifies the TypeScript AST generated from the TypeScript compiler to help extract helpful metadata from your source code.
+Simplifies the TypeScript AST generated from the TypeScript compiler to help extract helpful metadata.

-This metadata then can be used to generate documentation for your source code.
+This metadata then can be used to generate documentation.

 Other libraries of interest are: